About three months ago, I wrote a post exposing three known scammers in the SARMs industry, one of which was SARMs4You.

-Like I said, the only place I get my SARMs from is Proven Peptides.
+Like I said, my go-to place to buy SARMs from these days is Science Bio.
 I’ve tried four of their different SARMs, and posted all my results here.

 All of their 3rd party verification results show that their SARMs are at least 98% pure, so you know that you’re getting the real deal.

 In fact, I reached out to them, and got a discount code you can use.
-Just punch in the code “Masculinedev” and you’ll save 10% off your order.
+Just punch in the code “MD10” and you’ll save 10% off your order.

 I hope you guys enjoyed the article.
 It pisses me off to see SARMs4You get away with shit like this, so hopefully, I’ve showed you some truth.

 If you have any questions, comments, or concerns, feel free to let me know down below… and as always, I’ll see you guys next time.